MicrosoftDocs/azure-stack-docs.hu-HU/azure-stack/user/azure-stack-dev-start-howto-vm-java.md

             curl -O <URL for the tar for the latest version of Tomcat 8>
         ```

     - A Tomcat harmadik, telepítse a `/opt/tomcat` könyvtár.
-A következő könyvtár létrehozásának, majd bontsa ki az archívumot, a következő parancsokkal:
+Hozza létre a mappát.
+Nyissa meg az archívum:

         ```bash
             sudo mkdir /opt/tomcat